EdFuentetaja/EdFuentetaja.github.io/_posts/2020-04-12-rfdf_adcock_watson_watt.markdown

 We are standing here upon the gigantic shoulders of Frank Adcock and Sir Robert Watson-Watt, WWII decisive heroes and complete no-ones outside radio or engineering circles (well, at least Sir Robert has a beautiful statue at his hometown).
 Why we are living in a society that picks their heroes among athletic games and show business celebrities, relegating the rest to oblivion will be the matter for another rambling.
 Today let's remember that Sir Robert is non other than the father of radar and [his biography][robert_watson_watt] explains how he experimented with the [Adcock antenna array][adcock_antenna] in the early 1920s, patented not long ago by Frank Adcock.
 The stroke of genius of Sir Robert was to make use of an oscilloscope to display graphically the angle of arrival of the radio signals.
 I can only imagine that using an oscilloscope in the 1920s would be equivalent to making use of a quantum computer or a similarly esoteric device in our more modern days.

-But let's dive into the details of this technique, which I believe is quite amazing in its simplicity.
+But let's dive into the details of this technique, which I believe is quite elegant.
 The configuration I'm going to consider for the Adcock antenna array is the one composed of five elements:

 ![Adcock array with 5 elements][adcock_array]{:.center-image}